Peach Trifle in Mason Jars (with Sourdough Cake)

-These cute mason jar peach trifle desserts are layered with homemade whipped cream, vanilla sourdough cake, from-scratch peach pie filling, and fresh peaches!
-What’s not to love?
-They’re made completely from scratch!
-This recipe post includes a video tutorial so you can make it alongside me, step-by-step!
+My mason jar peach trifle desserts are layered with homemade whipped cream, vanilla sourdough cake, from-scratch peach pie filling, and fresh peaches!
+They’re made completely from scratch and one of my favorite desserts for summer!

 This recipe is sponsored by The Peach Truck!
 My husband and I fell in love with this Nashville-based business when we first moved to the area.